Wakefield Memorial High School

 Wakefield Memorial High School is a public school located in Wakefield, Massachusetts, United States.

-As of the 2007-08 school year, the school had an enrollment of 1,006 students and 83 classroom teachers (on an FTE basis), for a student-teacher ratio of 18.1.
+As of the 2007–2008 school year, the school had an enrollment of 1,006 students and 83 classroom teachers (on an FTE basis), for a student-teacher ratio of 18.1.

 Academics

-The Superintendent of Wakefield Public Schools is Douglas Lyons.
+The superintendent of Wakefield Public Schools is Douglas Lyons.
 Amy McLeod is the principal of WHS.

 The 2008–2009 school year marked the first drastic scheduling change in over ten years as WHS switched to a rotating, six-block daily schedule.
-Periods condensed to 54 minutes in length.
+Periods were condensed to 54 minutes in length.
 WHS began offering Italian language classes for the 2008–2009 school year as well.

-The school newspaper, advised by English teacher James Martin, is titled the Wakefield Express and is published exclusively online.
-The paper is available for viewing at The Express Online.

 In 2008, WHS was featured in Boston magazine for spending the least money per student of any public school in the state, landing it at number one in the "Most Bang for the Buck" category.